-Philadelphia Technician Trade school assists potential learners to be accepted to the school at every step.
+Philadelphia Technician Training Institute: Trade school admission requirements and assistance for potential learners to be accepted to the school at every step.

-In accordance with Title IX of the Education Amendments Act of 1972, PTTI does not discriminate in admission or any other aspect in our programs on the basis of race, religion, ethnicity, sex, age, disability, sexual preference, or national origin.
+By Title IX of the Education Amendments Act of 1972, PTTI does not discriminate in admission or any other aspect of our programs based on race, religion, ethnicity, sex, age, disability, sexual preference, or national origin.

-Applicants with disabilities must be physically able to complete the training program with reasonable accommodations.
-Further, certain physical and intellectual abilities are bona fide occupational qualifications and thus certain disabilities might disqualify a student from any potential employment.
-Please check with the Admissions Office if you have a disability that might interfere with your ability to succeed in school or in your chosen career.
+Applicants with disabilities must be physically able to complete the training program with reasonable accommodations to get the trade school application for admission.
+Further, certain physical and intellectual abilities are bona fide occupational qualifications, and thus, specific disabilities might disqualify a student from any potential employer.
+Please check with the Admissions Office if you have a disability that might interfere with your ability to succeed in school or your chosen career.

-We understand the value of knowing our students and thus every individual who seeks admission to any trade course will be interviewed by an Admissions Officer prior to acceptance.
+We understand the value of knowing our students and thus every individual who seeks admission to any trade program will be interviewed by an Admissions Representative before acceptance.
 This would be a basic interview designed to:

 Prospective students will also tour the campus at the time of the Personal Admission Interview.
 Arrangements for an interview and tour of PTTI may be made by contacting the Admissions Department.
 Here, students can make an assessment of PTTI’s Infrastructure and facilities.

-Students who choose to enroll in the institute must complete an Enrolment Agreement.
+Students who choose to take admissions in the Philadelphia Technician Training Institute and enroll in the school must complete an Enrollment Agreement.
 The student generally completes the agreement when they visit the campus for the personal interview and tour.

 Before beginning classes at PTTI, an applicant must provide the following documents (as appropriate to the individual applicant):

-If the applicant is unable to provide one or more of the above documents, the Admissions Office may allow the applicant additional time (up to thirty days after the start of classes) to obtain the appropriate documentation.
-If the required documents are not submitted within this timeframe, the school may revoke the student’s acceptance, at the discretion of the Director of Education or the Director of Administration.
+If the applicant is unable to provide one or more of the above documents, the Admissions Office may allow the applicant additional time (up to thirty days after the start of classes) to obtain the appropriate documentation to get admission to trade school.
+If the required documents are not submitted within this timeframe, the school may revoke the student’s acceptance, at the discretion of the Director of Education or the Director of Administration

 Override Authority: The Director of Administration (or the President in the absence thereof) has the authority to override certain requirements (indicated above with an asterisk *) for purposes of allowing the student to start classes.

-PTTI has kept the admissions process very simple but we do understand that there can be complications and this we have a dedicated team that can assist a prospective student to arrange for documents, help in financial aid, and related admissions queries.
+PTTI has kept the admissions process very simple but we do understand that there can be complications in getting through a trade school admissions process and for that, we have a dedicated team that would assist each prospective student in arranging for documents, help in financial aid, and any related admissions queries.